uma-universal-money-address/protocol/umad-06-payreq-response.md

     // The currency code of the receiving currency (eg. "USD").
 This should match the requested currency in the payreq
     // request.
     "currencyCode": string,
+    // The conversion rate.
+For Lightning, this is the number of millisats that the receiver will get per smallest unit of
-    // Millisats per "unit" of the receiving currency (eg. 1 cent in USD).
-A double-precision floating point number.
+    // receiving currency (eg. 1 cent in USD).
+For other settlement layers, this is the number of the smallest unit of that
+    // settlement asset per smallest unit of the receiving currency.
+    // A double-precision floating point number.
     // In this context, this is just for convenience.
-The conversion rate is also baked into the invoice amount itself.
+The conversion rate is also baked into the payment request amount itself.
-    // `invoice amount = amount * multiplier + fee`
+    // `payment request amount = amount * multiplier + fee`
     "multiplier": number,
     // Number of digits after the decimal point for the receiving currency.
 For example, in USD, by convention, there are
     // 2 digits for cents - $5.95.
 In this case, `decimals` would be 2.
 This should align with the currency's `decimals`
     // field in the LNURLP response.
 It is included here for convenience.
 See [UMAD-04](/uma-04-local-currency.md) for
     // details, edge cases, and examples.
     "decimals": number,
-    // The fees charged (in millisats) by the receiving VASP to convert to the target currency.
+    // The fees charged by the receiving VASP to convert to the target currency.
+For Lightning, this is in millisats.
+    // For other settlement layers, this is in the smallest unit of that asset.
     // This is separate from the multiplier rate.
     "fee": number
   },